Skip to main content

 There is no judgement here, ever.
 If your child finds it difficult to cooperate, we simply stop and try again another day.
 We never force a child into treatment.
 Sometimes the best visit is one where we just count teeth and have a chat.
 Building trust takes time and we are completely fine with that — many families have needed several visits before any treatment takes place.

 Yes.
-We routinely book extended appointments for children who need more time, whether due to SEN conditions, anxiety, or simply because they need to take things slowly.
+We routinely book extended appointments for children who need more time, whether due to anxiety, additional needs, or simply because they need to take things slowly.
 Please mention this when booking and we will make sure enough time is allocated.

 What is an acclimatisation visit?